 Please note that rather than providing a “tracked changes” document that shows all of the proposed revisions, Metro has prepared a summary that describes the proposed changes in detail.
 A copy of that summary is available for download below.

 Written comments were solicited on the proposed code changes, including the draft administrative rules, until Sept.
 13, 2019.
 An informational session was held Sept.
 9 at which Metro staff presented more information about these proposed code changes, answered questions and addressed concerns.
-Comments received during the public comment period will inform the final code amendments that will come before the Metro Council for its consideration later this year or in early 2020.
+Copies of the written comments received by Metro are available to view below, along with Metro staff's responses to the comments.